PASER: Post-Training Data Selection for Efficient Pruned Large Language Model Recovery: Experiments

 \textbf{Robustness over Various Target Large Language Models} To validate whether PASER can maintain the robust effectiveness among various target LLMs, we conduct the experiments on LLaMA2-7B/13B/70B, LLaMA3-8B, Baichuan2-7B/13B, under LLM-Pruner.
 According to results in Table~\ref{tab: different llms}, we can first observe the model capability under high pruning ratio (50\%) is hard to recover to unpruned level, especially for relatively smaller model like LLaMA2-13B and Baichuan2-13B.
 Though, PASER can still outperform random and best-performing data selection baseline, Nuggets, by 4.41 and 2.31 points, respectively on average.
 Especially, for LLaMA2-70B, our PASER can control the averaged reasoning performance degradation to less than 3\%.
 This can be explained that the structure redundancy in 70B model is relatively higher, paving the way for effective recovery through data selection under high pruning ratios.
 As for the second smallest model, LLaMA3-8B, PASER can recover the reasoning performance to the 99.56\% of the unpruned status, which further demonstrates the robustness of PASER over different target LLMs.
-Finally, the performance of various recovery methods including PASER on Baichuan2-7B is not satisfying enough given only 25\% pruning ratio, which can be attributed to that the pruning process has severely damaged the model internal structure.
-Supplementary experiments on more recent LLMs can be seen in Appendix~\ref{appendix:recent llms}.
+Finally, the performance of various recovery methods including PASER on Baichuan2-7B is not satisfying enough given only 25\% pruning ratio, which can be attributed to that the pruning process has severely damaged the model internal structure (e.g., attention heads specialized for corresponding capabilities).
+In such cases, recovery via post-training, even with carefully selected instructions, can be less effective because the underlying model expressivity has already been impaired.
+Supplementary experiments on more recent LLMs like Qwen2.5 and Qwen3 can be seen in Appendix~\ref{appendix:recent llms}.

 \textbf{Recovery Performance with Different Instruction Tuning Datasets} In addition to the recovery performance on Alpaca shown in Table~\ref{tab: different pruning}, we also explore the corresponding results on another larger dataset, LaMini.
 Especially, considering the space limitation and more severe performance degradation of structured pruning schemes, we provide the experiments results on LLM-Pruner and SliceGPT on Table~\ref{tab: different datasets}.
 From this table, we can observe that PASER can still consistently outperform other data selection and random methods.
 Besides, comparing the results in Table~\ref{tab: different pruning} and \ref{tab: different datasets}, it can be found that improving the data scale (from 10K to 10K samples) indeed facilitates the recovery performance though the significantly increased computational overhead, which is consistent with the Scaling Law~\citep{kaplan2020scaling}.
 We can also notice that the performance of full data on LaMini is relatively competitive, which is because the proportion of conflicting or negative data for recovery is much lower than that in Alpaca.